Congratulations, you’ve landed the client of your dreams!

 Being a small business owner is a series of ups and downs.
 One minute, you’re on top of the world, doing the work you want to do with tons of clients.
 The next minute, some of those clients drop off, leaving you scrambling to find new ones.
 (Unless of course, you are ALWAYS marketing in the background!)

 However, at times, it can be like the world’s most un-fun roller coaster.
-But as you gain more experience, you realize that the trick is to build up a solid base of reliable clients who couldn’t imagine life without you.
+As you gain more experience.
+You realize that the trick is to build up a solid base of reliable clients who couldn’t imagine life without you.
 How do you do this?
 Well, it starts with a compelling client onboarding system.

 #1: The First Step in a Relationship